Sixtiers: Background

-The Sixtiers emerged at the intersection of Soviet ideas of culture and nationalism.
-Much of the Ukrainian intelligentsia was wiped out during Stalin's purges and Ukrainian partisan movements during the World War II were discredited.
-The Executed Renaissance lead to the death or deportation of Generations of Ukrainian thinkers.
-This created a void in Ukrainian language art and literature.

-The Soviet Union promoted an idea of a local culture of each member republic that was united by a higher Russian culture.
-This created a sense of superiority within the academy where Ukrainian language and work was downplayed and admission to Kyiv University reserved for Ethnic Russians.
+Much of the Ukrainian intelligentsia had been eliminated by Stalin's purges, and Ukrainian partisan movements during World War II were discredited.
+A generation of Ukrainian artists were deported or destroyed as the Executed Renaissance.
+The Soviet Union of the time promoted the idea of a local culture for each member republic, united by a higher Russian culture.
+This created a sense of inferiority where Ukrainian language and work was downplayed and admission to Kyiv University was reserved for ethnic Russians.

-In 1952–53, Soviet officials arrested or expelled a number of students at the Ukrainian division of the Kyiv University Philological Faculty for demonstrating a "nationalist deviation" in their work.
-A 1953 Komsomol investigation into the division declared the Ukrainian Nationals as "queer fish" (своеобразные чудаки) or eccentrics.
-Students at Kyiv University who would become the leaders in the Sixtier movement faced a stigma as being Ukrainian peasants while also benefiting from the upward mobility of Soviet education.
+In 1952–53, Soviet officials arrested or expelled many students at the Ukrainian division of the Kyiv University Philological Faculty for demonstrating a "nationalist deviation" in their work.
+A 1953 Komsomol investigation into the division declared the Ukrainian nationals as "queer fish" (своеобразные чудаки) or eccentrics.
+Ukrainian students at Kyiv University who would become the leaders in the Sixtier movement faced a stigma as Ukrainian peasants while also benefiting from the upward mobility of Soviet education.

-Following the death of Stalin in 1954 a "thaw" began that spread in Soviet culture and academies.
-The Sixtiers emerged from a cultural policy used as an instrument of implementing Soviet discourse that got rooted in International socialist realism and romantics of Nationalism.
+Following Stalin's death in 1954, a "thaw" began, spreading across Soviet culture and academia.
+The Sixtiers emerged from a cultural policy used as an instrument for implementing Soviet discourse, rooted in International socialist realism and the romanticism of nationalism.

-Three major events would further shape the worldviews of many of the Sixitiers.
-In Kurenivka near the center of Kyiv, a dam, which the Soviet Government had used for waste disposal from a brick factory, burst, causing the Kurenivka mudslide.
-An estimated 54 people died but the KGB buried the story for days and the official account did not match the experience of eyewitnesses.
-Second, the fire at the State Public Library in Kyiv the evening of 24 May 1964, was also a noted influence on the Sixtiers.
-Finally, on 4 September 1965, at film premiere of in Kyiv literary critic Ivan Dziuba tried to call out the prosecution of Ukrainian intelligentsia following a series of arrests.
+Three events would further shape the worldviews of many of the Sixitiers.
+In Kurenivka, near the center of Kyiv, a dam that the Soviet government had used to dispose of waste from a brick factory burst, causing the 1961 Kurenivka mudslide.
+An estimated 54 people died, but the KGB suppressed the story for days, and the official account did not match the experience of eyewitnesses.
+The second event was a fire at the Kyiv State Public Library on 24 May 1964.
+The third event was the 4 September 1965 Kyiv premiere of the Ukrainian film Shadows of Forgotten Ancestors, where literary critic Ivan Dziuba tried to call out the prosecution of the Ukrainian intelligentsia.

 Etymology

-Russian literary critic Stanislav Rassadin coined the term "sixtier" in 1960, writing for a literary journal, referring to a new generation of Soviet writers.
+Russian literary critic Stanislav Rassadin coined the term sixtier in 1960, in a literary journal, to refer to a new generation of Soviet writers.
 The term quickly spread among scholars in Ukraine who found themselves part of a national reawakening.

-By 1962, the term "Sixtier" was being used in literary and political science journals in Western media and academic circles.
+By 1962, the term Sixtier was being used in literary and political science journals, as well as in Western media and academic circles.
 Artists in Ukraine used the term to self-identify.
-Les Tanyuk in his diaries first noted, "He liked this word," and following the death of poet Vasyl Symonenko in 1963 Tanyuk declared the period of the "Sixtiers" over.
+Following the 1963 death of poet Vasyl Symonenko, Les Tanyuk declared the period of the Sixtiers to be over.

 After Ukrainian independence in 1991, a renewed interest grew in the Sixtiers.
 As a more open account of history emerged, notable figures were added to the list of accepted Sixtiers.
-Prestige was assigned to those took intellectual or artistic stances against the communist regime.
+Prestige was assigned to those who took intellectual or artistic stances against the communist regime.